 This increase in diagnosis is largely due to awareness.
-Many discover others struggling with similar symptoms (such as through social media) and consult their doctors.
+Many discover others struggling with similar symptoms (i.e. through social media) and consult their doctors.

 Complication From Symptoms

 The most damaging effects of ADHD come from the symptoms they induce.
 Naturally, there are many adults without a diagnosis.
-With that, these adults go about their lives struggling without answers.
+With that, these adults go about their lives and struggle without answers.

 While ADHD affects everyone differently, the most common symptoms among adults include: ²

 Symptoms are similar between adults and children.
-However, adults typically struggle with different types of symptoms more.
+However, adults typically struggle with different types of symptoms more often.
 For example, it’s been found that more adults will have persistent inattention.

 On top of this, whether with or without a diagnosis, an adult with ADHD may also struggle with other types of symptoms, including: